Autoregressive Bandits: PROBLEM FORMULATION

-\section{Problem Formulation}
+\section{PROBLEM FORMULATION}

-In this section, we introduce the \settingname (\settingnameshort) setting, formalize the learning problem, the learner environment interaction, assumptions, policies and definition of regret (Section~\ref{subsec:setting}).
-Then, we derive a closed-form solution for the optimal policy of an \settingnameshort (Section~\ref{sec:optimalPolicy}).
+In this section, we introduce the \settingnameshort setting, formalize the learning problem, how the learner interacts with the environment, assumptions, policies and definition of regret (Section~\ref{subsec:setting}).
+Subsequently, we derive a closed-form solution for the optimal policy of an \settingnameshort (Section~\ref{sec:optimalPolicy}).